open-policy-agent/eopa/docs/enterprise-opa/how-to/integrate/go-rego.md

 ## Wrap up

-This how-to guide showed how you can embed Enterprise OPA into a Go application that uses the [rego](https://pkg.go.dev/github.com/open-policy-agent/opa/rego) package.
+This how-to guide showed how you can embed EOPA into a Go application that uses the [rego](https://pkg.go.dev/github.com/open-policy-agent/opa/rego) package.
 The sample code is hosted on [GitHub](https://github.com/StyraInc/enterprise-opa/tree/main/examples/go-rego).